 |About Us News Resources Login Become a member Help Search|

 Imrahil leaned back and closed his eyes, allowing his body to float in the warm water.
-Although his days were not so stressful as they had been five years ago, he still enjoyed the comforts of his private bath, especially with the grey winter lingering outside.
-The water was infused with invigorating oils and salts, new luxuries afforded by the Rhûnish caravans which had resumed trade with the west.
+Although his days were not so taxing as they had been six years ago, he still enjoyed the comforts of his private bath, especially with the grey winter lingering outside.
+The water was infused with invigorating oils and salts, new luxuries provided by the Rhûnish caravans which had resumed trade with the west.

 This new era of peace had fundamentally changed the world as they had known it.
 Many things which had lain hidden for centuries were now drawn to King Elessar’s Gondor, many wondrous races and people who had been almost forgotten or entirely unknown in the south.
 It was an incredible thing to witness.
 It was legend brought to life.
-This had never been so evident as it would be the following month at the new year’s festival Elessar had envisioned.
+This had never been so evident as it would be next month at the New Year’s festival Elessar had envisioned.

 Imrahil’s musings were interrupted by a knock at the door.

 “It is I, father,” came the voice of Elphir, his eldest son.

 Elphir entered the bath room, a stack of dispatches in his hand.